Skip to content

 Evaluation, Organizational Development, Placemaking, Research, Strategy

-The festival closed with the GOOD Design Challenge, which placed local designers inside four municipal agencies to engage in experimental and cross-sector problem solving.
-A video of the event can be viewed here.
+The festival concluded with the GOOD Design Challenge, embedding local designers within municipal agencies to experiment with cross-sector problem-solving.

 Blog at WordPress.com.